Treatments for coronavirus (COVID-19)

 These treatments can help some people manage their COVID-19 symptoms and reduce the risk of becoming seriously ill.

-They are available in each of the five Health and Social Care (HSC) Trusts in Northern Ireland.
+They are available across all five Health and Social Care (HSC) Trusts in Northern Ireland.

-The treatments available are for people who have symptoms and have tested positive, using a lateral flow test for COVID-19 and are at highest risk of getting seriously ill.
+The treatments available are for people who have symptoms and have tested positive, using a lateral flow test for COVID-19 and are at higher risk of getting seriously ill.

 - Down's syndrome, or another chromosomal disorder that affects your immune system

-- certain types of cancer or have received treatment for certain types of cancer
+- certain types of cancer, or have received treatment for certain types of cancer, such as:

 - severe liver disease